recitale/recitale/README.md

 <img src="logo.png">
 </p>

-# Prosopopee
+# recitale

-Prosopopee.
+recitale.
 Static site generator for your story.

 Make beautiful customizable pictures galleries that tell a story using a static website generator written in Python.
-You don't need to care about css, code and presentation, manage your contents in YAML file and Prosopopee will take care about the rest.
+You don't need to care about css, code and presentation, manage your contents in YAML file and recitale will take care about the rest.

-Prosopopee is sections oriented, make it very flexible, many kinds of section already available:
+recitale is sections oriented, make it very flexible, many kinds of section already available:

 * Parallax
 * Group of pics (gallery)